ZHChu98/Neural_Network_Matlab/readme.txt

                               ┗------------┛

 There are already two models available for test.
-You can run this command in console to test:
+You can run this command in the console to test:
 ★ icnn
 ★ icnn2
-Parameters are be changed effeciently by editing icnn.m or icnn2.m.
+Parameters can be changed efficiently by editing icnn.m or icnn2.m.

 Generally, each main code is composed of following five parts.
 Part 1.
 Reading datasets and setting hyperparameters.